Park Sang-hyuk: Early life and education

-Park Sang-hyuk was born on 20 March 1973, the son of a trade worker who had ever been to Africa during 1970s and 1980s.
+Park Sang-hyuk was born on 20 March 1973, the son of a trade worker who had ever been to Africa during the 1970s and 1980s.
 His second elder brother, Park Chul, is a poet.
 He was educated at Gaehwa Primary School, Banghwa Secondary School and Konghang High School.
-He studied law at Hanyang University, graduating with a Bachelor of Laws (LLB), a Master of Laws (LLM) and a Doctor of Laws degree.
-After graduated from Hanyang University, he moved to Netherlands and persuaded his postgraduate studies in trade laws at Erasmus University Rotterdam.
-He also earned another master's degree in laws from Chonnam National University.
+He went to the Hanyang University, where he consecutively graduated with a LLB, an LLM and a PhD degree in International Law.
+He then moved to the Netherlands and obtained a postgraduate LLM degree in Business Law at the Erasmus University Rotterdam.
+He also studied law at the Chonnam National University.

 While studying at Hanyang University, he had completed his national service at the Joint Security Area (JSA) from 1994 to 1997.
 Prior to the 1996 election, North Korea had sent the armed forces to Panmunjom.
 Regarding this incident, he said, "I have clearly seen the politicised fake national security."